pondermatic/kb-support/readme.txt

 * Make sure `$current_meta` array exists to avoid potential PHP notices
 * Remove all SLA related meta keys from DB as SLA's were not tracked until this version
 * Log the current KBS version number at the time each ticket was logged
+* Ensure that the last modified date is updated for a ticket when a reply or note is added

 = 0.9.5 =